 A clothes recycling initiative, modeled like a thrift store, that is run by the Resource Conservation Team (RCT) and located in the Asia House basement.

 Refers to the ready-to-eat premade sandwiches served at DeCafe.
 Also called Hot n Ready

 An alternative student newspaper, published biweekly.

-Johnson House, a gigantic Victorian house on South campus home to the Hebrew Heritage House program.
+Johnson House, a gigantic Victorian house on the South Campus home to the Hebrew Heritage House program.
 It is the second oldest residence hall on campus.

 The prime sledding location on campus.
 Although it is only a small mound behind Philips Gym, it is one of the highest topographic points in town.

-The Multicultural Resource Center, a college office that serves as a hub for supporting historically underrepresented communities, especially students of color, LGBTQ students, first generation, and low-income students.
+The Multicultural Resource Center, a college office that serves as a hub for supporting historically underrepresented communities, especially Black, Latinx, LGBTQX, first generation, and low-income students.
 The MRC works to further inclusion and diversity at Oberlin in general.

 North Campus/South Campus

 North Campus is the area north of Lorain Street and South Campus is the area south of College Street.

 Small, round buildings east of the Allen Memorial Art Museum where the college provides studio art classes.